huaweicloud/terraform-provider-huaweicloud/docs/resources/as_configuration.md

   data disks are optional.
 The [disk](#instance_config_disk_object) structure is documented below.
   Changing this will create a new resource.

-* `key_name` - (Required, String, ForceNew) Specifies the name of the SSH key pair used to log in to the instance.
-  Changing this will create a new resource.

 * `security_group_ids` - (Required, List, ForceNew) Specifies an array of one or more security group IDs.
   Changing this will create a new resource.